Orlando Nursing Home Abuse Lawyer

 However, there are times where either party cannot agree on the settlement amount or in the case goes to trial.
 If your case goes to trial, a judge or a jury will have to reach a verdict to determine how much in damages you are owed, if you receive anything at all.
 During your free consultation, we will go over the general personal injury process and how it relates to your circumstance.

 Signs of Nursing Home Neglect and Abuse

-The Winter Haven nursing home abuse lawyer at The Turnbull Firm has years of experience identifying the signs and symptoms of nursing home abuse and neglect.
+The Orlando nursing home abuse lawyer at The Turnbull Firm has years of experience identifying the signs and symptoms of nursing home abuse and neglect.
 If your loved one is a resident at a nursing home in Central Florida and you suspect that they are the victim of abuse or neglect by staff, visitors, or other residents, it is vital that you act as soon as possible.
 If your elderly relative may be the subject of negligence or abuse, you need to determine the facts as soon as possible and get them out of the situation where necessary.

 Nursing home neglect attorney Sanga Turnbull is ready to help you investigate any suspected abuse or neglect and will ensure that any long-term care facility, nursing home, or other parties responsible for harm to your loved ones are held accountable.
 Some of the signs of nursing home abuse are obvious, while others may be more subtle.
 Below, we provide a few of the more common signs of nursing home abuse and neglect.
-If you identify one or more of these symptoms, contact a Winter Haven nursing home neglect and abuse attorney for help to protect your family.
+If you identify one or more of these symptoms, contact an Orlando nursing home neglect and abuse attorney for help to protect your family.

 Confusion or disorientation